Intensive three-day programme offering an excellent opportunity to gain an overview of the field of tribology.

 Dr Glyn Roper is a lubrication consultant with long experience of formulation and testing at the Shell Research Laboratories at Thornton, Cheshire.

-Professor Michael Sutcliffe is Professor in Mechanics of Materials in the Department of Engineering at Cambridge and has research interests in both materials science and tribology.
+Dr Michael Sutcliffe is a Reader in the Department of Engineering at Cambridge and has research interests in both materials science and tribology.

 Professors Bull, Hutchings and Williams and Dr Roper have all been awarded the Tribology Trust Silver Medal.